-And even if you have only spent 20 Dollars!)
-Even if you pay out for a highly-rated course, you’ll still struggle to get much out of it unless you dedicate time to it and actually act on the things the course tells you to do.
+And even if you do pay out for a highly-rated course, you’ll still struggle to get much out of it unless you dedicate time to it and actually act on the things the course tells you to do.

-It’s the same with creating courses; If you cynically throw something together in the hope of making a quick buck, every Udemy review for that course will suck and you won’t make any money.
+It’s the same with creating courses; If you cynically throw something together in the hope of making a quick buck, every review for that course will suck and you won’t make any money.